-The Branch has roughly 500 members, many of whom are active, working together to help enhance or restore the environment.
+The Branch has roughly 500 members working together to help enhance or restore the environment.

 Manawatu branch holds public talks on conservation and natural heritage on the 2nd Tuesday of each month (February to December), in the Palmerston North City Library (Sound and Vision Zone), entry on George Street, at 7:30 pm.